401.0 — EDUCATIONAL RECORDS

 Directory information other than the student’s address may be published by the school district in conjunction with news about academic awards, performances, honor rolls, athletic events and other school-related activities.
 All directory information also may be released to individuals or organizations in response to public records requests.

 Parents, guardians and adult students may block public access to directory information pertaining to their children or themselves by withholding permission when they enroll in the district or by notifying their school in writing at any later time.
 The district is required to notify parents, guardians and adult students annually of their right to withhold permission to release directory information.
+Marking No to Directory Information excludes student picture and name from the yearbook or any publication.

 401.2 — Military Access to Records

 Federal law requires that school districts provide military recruiters the name, address and telephone number of high school students upon request.
 However, a provision of the law allows parents or guardians to withhold the release of this information.
-If parents do not wish to release this information to military recruiters they may check the appropriate box on the student registration form or contact the school registrar.
+If parents do not wish to release this information to military recruiters, they may check the appropriate box on the student registration form or contact the school registrar.

 401.3 — Further Assistance